Development guide #

 classic ("Bonfire Social", a toot-based social network that interoperates with the fediverse)

-cooperation (for building cooperative communities)
+cooperation (for building cooperative economic networks)

 Note that at the current time, the core team are focusing most of their efforts on the classic flavour and this is where we recommend you start.